ArnoldYSYeung/future-alchemy/README.md

 This project contains a machine learning training and evaluation pipeline `Gold Price (GC=F) Prediction.ipynb` and a web application for running and analysing the deployed machine learning models `ui.py`.

+Here's a video on how to use this web app: https://youtu.be/TnMGAhVSZB8

 ## Functions
 This web application has the following built-in functionalities: